What is the difference between Grab Tensile ASTM 4632 and Wide Width Tensile ASTM 4595?

-Designers have had excellent experience with our US 4800 product in bridge abutment applications.
+Designers have had excellent experience with our US 4800 style products in bridge abutment applications.
 Obviously all applications and site conditions are unique.
-But US 4800 may be the right product.
+But US 4800 style products may be the right product.
 Visit the 'LINKS' tab to read about the use of US 4800 in the “The GRS Bridges of Defiance County.

 How long will this geotextile last?

 This geotextile is made from 100% polypropylene.
 Polypropylene is inert to just about everything on earth and resists biological deterioration, rotting, naturally encountered basics and acids.
 Polypropylene is stable within a pH range of 2 to 13.
 The biggest threats to this product are sunlight/ultraviolet radiation (UV), abrasion and soil pH outside 2 to 13.
 Sufficient cover material will solve the UV and abrasion issue.
 Studies of PP geotextiles have demonstrated that in stable soils and when sufficiently covered you can expect in excess of 25 years of service life.

 Yes.
 You will find the NTPEP GTX numbers on the data sheets for those woven reinforcement geotextiles that have been approved by NTPEP.